Pyrrhus of Epirus: Early life

 By 313 BC, Cassander was distracted by his war against Antigonus Monophthalmus, one of the most powerful of the Diadochi.
 Fearing an invasion from Asia Minor, where Antigonus was building up his forces, he shifted his attention from west to the east.
 Aeacides took advantage of the situation and returned to Epirus.
 He appears to have regained popularity and raised a large army.
 Cassander sent an army under his brother Philip who defeated Aeacides in two battles.
 Aeacides was wounded in the last battle and died soon after.

+Pyrrhus claimed descent from the mythological figures of Achilles and Helenus.